How to Hunt Wild Hogs—Everything You Need to Know

 Wild hogs typically dig a shallow bed in thick, nasty cover.
 Find a tunnel-like trail opening facing open woods or water sources, then get in position for a downwind ambush. ––T. Edward Nickens

-A feral pig isn’t difficult to kill with a well-placed arrow, but having to recover one after a marginal hit is no fun—and all too common.
+Making a good shot on a hog with a rifle is relatively easy; shoot at the vitals no matter what the angle and with a good strong bullet, you’ll have bacon.
+A feral pig isn’t difficult to kill with a well-placed arrow, either, but you have to be more selective, as having to recover one after a marginal hit is no fun—and all too common.
 That’s because most bowhunters are trained on deer, and a hog’s anatomy differs significantly.
 Aiming just behind a broadside boar’s shoulder, as you would to double-lung a whitetail, typically results in a paunch hit.

 While a small portion of a pig’s lungs extend slightly behind the shoulder crease, most of the vital area rests between the shoulders.
 To make a good hit on a hog, you need to keep your shots close and follow these steps: